github/docs/content/get-started/onboarding/getting-started-with-github-enterprise-cloud.md

 To use an organization account with {% data variables.product.prodname_ghe_cloud %}, you will first need to create an organization.
 When prompted to choose a plan, select "Enterprise".
 For more information, see "[AUTOTITLE](/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch)."

-Alternatively, if you have an existing organization account that you would like to upgrade, follow the steps in "[AUTOTITLE](/billing/managing-billing-for-your-github-account/upgrading-your-github-subscription#upgrading-your-organizations-subscription)."
+Alternatively, if you have an existing organization account and would like to upgrade to {% data variables.product.prodname_ghe_cloud %} for additional security, compliance, and deployment controls, follow the steps in "[AUTOTITLE](/billing/managing-billing-for-your-github-account/upgrading-your-github-subscription#upgrading-your-organizations-subscription)."

 #### 3. Setting up and managing billing

 When you choose to use an organization account with {% data variables.product.prodname_ghe_cloud %}, you'll first have access to a [30-day trial](/get-started/signing-up-for-github/setting-up-a-trial-of-github-enterprise-cloud).
 If you don't purchase {% data variables.product.prodname_enterprise %} or {% data variables.product.prodname_team %} before your trial ends, your organization will be downgraded to {% data variables.product.prodname_free_user %} and lose access to any advanced tooling and features that are only included with paid products.
 For more information, see "[AUTOTITLE](/get-started/signing-up-for-github/setting-up-a-trial-of-github-enterprise-cloud#finishing-your-trial)."